The Book of Boba Fett: Filming

 Filming for the series began by late November 2020, under the working title Buccaneer, on the StageCraft video wall volume in Los Angeles that is also used for The Mandalorian.
 COVID-19 safety guidelines were followed on set, with crew members wearing masks and face shields around actors, rapid testing for COVID-19 every three days, and normal testing for the virus once a week.
 After two weeks of filming, members of the cast and crew learned that they were making The Book of Boba Fett rather than The Mandalorian season three.
 Rodriguez directed three episodes of the series, with Steph Green, Kevin Tancharoen, Bryce Dallas Howard, and Filoni also directing an episode each.
 Dean Cundey, David Klein, and Paul Hughen served as cinematographers on the series.
 Filming wrapped by June 8, 2021, with the Obi-Wan Kenobi series taking over the Los Angeles soundstages.

 Visual effects

 Industrial Light & Magic, Ghost VFX, Important Looking Pirates, Hybride, and SSVFX provide visual effects for the series.

+Lucasfilm hired YouTuber and deepfake expert Shamook as a senior facial capture artist after his viral enhancements of young Luke Skywalker in The Mandalorian surpassed the original's quality.
+Shamook helped significantly improve Luke's appearance in The Book of Boba Fett.